pratikjagrut/go-tutorial/45_testing/README.md

 - `go test ./...` to test all the package in the current directory.

-**Running perticular tests**
+**Running particular tests**

-If we've a lots of tests then we can choose perticular tests run using `-run` flag.
+If we've lots of tests then we can choose particular tests to run using `-run` flag.

 ```
 go test -v -run TestSum1